Learn something new every day More Info... by email

 employment, as well as the loss of prestige in any community for life.
 They lose their personal belongings and credit rating, go through incarceration, pay court costs, fees, probation.
 Not to mention the jail/prison conditions.
 There are many other crimes that have worse consequences for the victims with less punishment.
 This has become a gender attack and I can tell you personally most men don't speak up if they are raped or sexually abused by women.

 It is no less a crime and actually creates more sex offenders than is given credit.
 We are blaming societal pressures upon the common person.
 Society is largely to blame for mistreating and isolating people.
 How about trying to better understand what is actually the cause instead of lashing out in irrational haste and unnatural barbarism?
 Any one person who is shy, lonely, vulnerable, depressed, severely stressed, OCD, ADHD or self conscious is at high risk for a sex offense.
 On the other hand, any person who is anti-social, aggressive, control obsessed or angry is at risk for sex offense/rape.
-There are too many shades of grey here and not enough real work has been done on this subject other than a hasty and questionable social judgement.
+There are too many shades of grey here and not enough real work has been done on this subject other than a hasty and questionable social judgment.
 We have more compassionate laws concerning wild animals than these humans.

 This is yet another attempt to reduce mankind to the level of dirt and strip us of our human rights and liberties.
 This can only get worse.
 You have to understand our society is going through enormous changes from as far back as integrating minorities into the mainstream and equality, not to mention millions of illegal immigrants who cannot be absorbed or provided for by the our government administrations projections for how many jobs are needed to sustain us.
 This in itself is enough to have enormous implications and an undercurrent of mental stress and physical stress that isn't being addressed at all.